-Many school districts offer after school programs, alternative school programs, technical schools and specialized training schools which have been successful for many youth.
-They may include dance, art, advanced courses or training and are often tailored to the individual student's learning style through the use of an IEP (individual education program).
+Many school districts offer after-school programs, alternative school programs, technical schools, and specialized training schools, which have been successful for many youths.
+They may include dance, art, advanced courses, or training and are often tailored to the individual student's learning style through the use of an IEP (individual education program).

 Create a Safe and Positive Atmosphere at School

 Creating a safe and positive atmosphere for all students that provides discipline, structure, and support from the family, the school, and the community will most likely be our best hope for reducing truancy in the future.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.